Montessori Mom

 Today’s learning and fun is brought to you by letter D-- featuring dinosaur, duck, and donuts.

 In this lesson you can teach your child about where he or she lives- address- phone number, his or her full name, parts of the body.
-Just do one lesson at a time and keep it simple.
 Use the 3 step approach-1)This is__.
 2) Show me ___.
 3) What is this?

 Advanced Lesson